noah-nuebling/mac-mouse-fix/Markdown/Templates/readme_template_en-US.md

   Yes, Mac Mouse Fix will still be open source.

-  I encourage anyone to use the source code of Mac Mouse Fix in their own projects, as long as they don't release a simple copy of Mac Mouse Fix without adding their own contribution.
+  I encourage anyone to use the source code of Mac Mouse Fix in their own projects, as long as they don't release a simple copy of Mac Mouse Fix.

   Learn about the details in the [MMF License](https://github.com/noah-nuebling/mac-mouse-fix/blob/master/LICENSE) which Mac Mouse Fix 3 and later are licensed under.